 In 1971, out of a small sandwich shack in San Jose, Togo's started with a fairly simple goal: provide made-to-order sandwiches filled with fresh ingredients.
 After opening a second location in 1974, Togo's began franchising in the late '70s.
 The brand has become a West Coast original because of its high quality ingredients and one-on-one friendly service that sets them apart.
 While most of their franchises are based in California, Togo's is expanding throughout the West with close to 300 locations open or under development.

-For our customers, it starts with the quality and quantity of ingredients they get to add to their custom made Togo's sandwiches.
-For our franchisees, it's our training and support that sets us apart.
-With our service being one of our top priorities, extensive and on-going training for our franchisees helps ensure that every time someone comes in to their local Togo's, they get the same great experience.
-Our franchise business consultants are in regular contact with our franchisees to provide both operational and financial guidance.
-Our success is tied to your success, so we invest in the resources necessary to help you meet your goals.
+For customers, it starts with the quality and quantity of ingredients they get to add to their custom made Togo's sandwiches.
+For franchisees, it's the training and support that sets them apart.
+With service being one of the top priorities, extensive and on-going training for franchisees helps ensure that every time someone comes in to their local Togo's, they get the same great experience.
+Togo's franchise business consultants are in regular contact with franchisees to provide both operational and financial guidance.
+Their success is tied to your success, so Togo's invest in the resources necessary to help you meet your goals.

-Togo's also has a number of corporate run locations that serve as our lab for testing out everything from new ingredients, store layouts and new ways to manage your employees to new practices designed to impact your profitability.
-We test here so that when we roll it out, we already know it's going to be successful and positively impact our franchisees operations.
+Togo's also has a number of corporate run locations that serve as a lab for testing out everything from new ingredients, store layouts and new ways to manage your employees to new practices designed to impact your profitability.
+Togo's test there so that when something new is rolled out, they already know it's going to be successful and positively impact their franchisees operations.

 Total Investment is between $239,700 to $543,200.
 This range is impacted by number of locations you sign up for, location, real estate development, and financing.